tetsuo/tetsuo.github.io/articles/flixbox.md

 > The [server](https://github.com/onur1/flixbox/tree/0.0.7/src/server) API uses [hyper-ts](https://github.com/DenisFrezzato/hyper-ts), an fp-ts port of [Hyper](https://hyper.wickstrom.tech/), enforcing strict middleware composition through static type checking.
 It runs on Express but can integrate with other HTTP servers.

 Hyper is modeled as a State monad, reading incoming requests and writing responses through Express.
 Instead of directly mutating the connection, it produces a list of actions to execute in order.
-This design aids [testing](https://github.com/onur1/flixbox/blob/0.0.7/__tests__/server.ts).

 The example below showcases the pipeline for handling `/movie/ID` requests, caching results from TMDb.